CSV Writer

 If checked, the login name of the user that created the file (probably you!) is inserted.

-the current execution time
+Write execution time

 If checked, a comment line with the current execution time and date is added.

-the input table name
+Write input table name

 If checked, a comment line is added showing the name of the table the data was read from.